cfe-lab/MiCall/micall/tests/microtest/README.md

   the end, with a two-codon gap between
 * 2020A-GP41 - starts at second codon and inserts extra codon after first ten
 * 2030A-V3LOOP - garbage reads, all different
-* 2040A-HLA-B - exon2 of HLA-B, half have a changed base at nucleotide 7 to test
+* 2040A-HLA-B - exon2 of HLA-B, 20% have a changed base at nucleotide 7 to test
   mixtures in the consensus
 * 2050-V3LOOP - low quality
 * 2060A-V3LOOP - clean read tests g2p with four codon overlap between forward
   and reverse
-* 2070A-PR - three reads with two deletions and ten with one deletion
+* 2070A-PR - three reads with two deletions and twelve with one deletion
 * 2080A-V3LOOP - PR contamination below remap threshold
 * 2100A-HCV-1337B-V3LOOP-PWND-HIV - three samples using same tags on different
   regions: Nextera HIV-RT and HCV-NS5a, plus V3LOOP amplicon.